zshzero/blog/content/gsoc/week1.md

 draft: false
 ---

-This week, I built toolchain for crOS (will be referring to ChromiumOS this entire series)
+This week, I built toolchain for crOS (An acronmyn which I will be referring to ChromiumOS this entire series)

 My first attempt was to create binary package for toolchain packages using crossdev